 Nigeria has commemorated May 29th as Democracy Day since 2000.

-President Buhari declared in June 2018 that Democracy Day would be moved to June 12th in 2019.
+President Buhari announced in June 2018 that Nigeria would begin celebrating Democracy Day on June 12th starting in 2019.

 The federal government believes that the nullified presidential election of June 12, 1993, is a more befitting cause for Democracy Day than the events of May 1999.

-Despite the fact that foreign observers largely described the elections as fair and transparent, the results were nullified by then-Military President Ibrahim Badamosi Babangida due to various irregularities.
+Even though foreign observers largely described the elections as fair and transparent, the results were nullified by then-military President Ibrahim Badamosi Babangida due to various irregularities.

 To honour the annulled election, some governments have designated June 12th a public holiday in recent years.